keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-01-Get-Started-Part-1.md

 {:toc}
 <br>

-### What is Sound, Really Though?

 Welcome to the Get Started mini-series!

-In this series, we will review the foundations of the modern music production process.
-If you’re totally new to this stuff, this is the place for you, and even if you have experience, reviewing the basics never hurts!
+In this series, we will review the basic scientific foundations of the modern music production process in an easy to understand format.
+If you’re looking to enhance your scientific understanding of the recording process and be a cut above the rest, you're in the right place.

-The series will be split into three sections:
+The series will be split into four sections:

 **Part 1: What is Sound, Really Though?** An overview of sound and it's basic characteristics (hint: you are reading this one)